VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 - Previous challenges you faced that you overcame
 - What needs to be completed before your final milestone
 '''

--->
+# Summary of Second Milestone Build Process
+My second milestone was to connect the AdaFruit PyPortal to the internet so it -->

 # First Milestone